Buzimba

 Buzimba was a kingdom in what is today Uganda.
 It was incorporated into the British Ankole protectorate in 1901.
 It was governed by a monarch known as the Omukama, same name used in other Bantu-speaking monarchies in the Great Lakes region.
 Buzimba was annexed to the British Ankole Protectorate in 1901 and lost its autonomy and monarchical governance under colonization.

+History

+Buzimba functioned as an independent polity before the arrival of British colonial administration.
+Its monarch, the Omukama, exercised political, military, and ritual authority over the kingdom, similar to other contemporary kingdoms in the region such as Tooro, Bunyoro, and Nkore.

+In 1901 Buzimba was incorporated into the British Ankole Protectorate, losing its autonomy and traditional monarchical governance under colonial rule.
+The incorporation reflected the broader consolidation of territories in the region by the British colonial administration during the early 20th century.